How to register a business in the UK

 To register your business as a limited company, you can either register with Companies House directly, through your accountant, or with an authorised third party agent.

-With Tide, you can register a limited company, open a business bank account and get your certificate of incorporation all in one go, for free.
+With Tide, you can register a limited company, open a business bank account and get your certificate of incorporation all in one go.

 Cost of registering a company